Hidden Gems: 12 Lesser-Known Accounting Scholarships Worth Thousands

 • Direct Link: NSAF Scholarships

-• Eligibility: Must be relative of NSA member (spouse, child, grandchild, niece, nephew, in-law); member must have 1+ year membership; 3.0 GPA minimum; accounting major
+• Eligibility: Must be a relative of an NSA member (spouse, child, grandchild, niece, nephew, in-law); member must have 1+ year membership; 3.0 GPA minimum; accounting major

 2. ✅ Clarke Price Scholarship – Ohio Society of CPAs